irenecortinovis/PET-Coincidences-Compton/macro/code/README-MyAnalysis.md

     * energy deposited is > threshold

-    * New crystalID in the event
+    * Nnw crystalID in the event

 ANALYSE A FINISHED EVENT

 * When an event is finished, pushback its eventID in the ``ICcomptonEvents_vector`` if

-    * when PDGEncoding == 22 and energy deposited is > threshold, the event has
+    * When PDGEncoding == 22 and energy deposited is > threshold, the event has

         * Exactly 2 different crystals in at one rsector, and 1 or 2 in the other rsector